Capacity-building in the East Africa Region Working Group

-Co-chaired by the European Union and Turkey, the Horn of Africa (HOA) Capacity Building Working Group aims to address terrorism and violent extremism dynamics and requirements in the region by mobilising adequate resources.
+Co-chaired by Egypt and the European Union, the Capacity-building in the East Africa Region Working Group aims to address terrorism and violent extremism dynamics and requirements in the region by mobilising adequate resources.
 It provides a forum for information exchange, networking, and cooperation among a variety of stakeholders to promote dialogue, understanding, sharing of analysis and lessons learned with a view to build collaborative partnerships in and for the region.

-The Working Group has recently expanded its focus from P/CVE and Youth to the role of law enforcement within the context of counterterrorism.
-Strengthening rule of law-based CT investigations and prosecutorial capacity, the financing of terrorism and the FTF phenomenon constitute some of its other priorities.
-At its last Plenary Meeting held in Addis Ababa, Ethiopia, on 6 April 2017, the HOA Working Group elaborated inter alia on the following:
+The Working Group has recently expanded its focus from anti-money laundering and counterterrorist financing to include rule of law-based CT investigations and prosecutorial capacity, CVE, and the FTF phenomenon.
+Furthermore, the Capacity-building in the East Africa Region Working Group focuses on the following:

 - The assessment of current trends and developments in the region, including progress made in legislation, police and justice cooperation as well as national and regional P/CVE strategy development;